Bigstep

 Series B in 2007

-VoloMedia specializes in providing advertising and reporting solutions tailored for downloadable media, particularly focusing on video and audio content such as podcasts.
-The company's patented technologies facilitate dynamic advertising insertion and rotation, as well as comprehensive targeting, measurement, reporting, and campaign management across various media consumption devices.
-By offering a user-friendly web-based interface, VoloMedia enables media companies to effectively manage their media inventory and ad campaigns, thereby enhancing the monetization of downloadable media.
-Leveraging these capabilities, VoloMedia helps advertisers reach and engage high-value audiences accurately, unlocking significant value for both content providers and advertisers in the evolving digital landscape.
+VoloMedia is a prominent provider of advertising and reporting solutions specifically designed for downloadable media, including video and audio content such as podcasts.
+The company's patented technologies facilitate dynamic advertising insertion and rotation, allowing for effective targeting, measurement, reporting, and management of advertising campaigns across various media delivery and consumption devices.
+By offering a web-based interface for managing media inventory and ad campaigns, VoloMedia enables large media companies to enhance the value of their downloadable content, ensuring advertisers can accurately reach and assess high-value audiences.

 Ooma, Inc. is a communications services company that specializes in creating connected experiences for both businesses and consumers.
 Headquartered in Sunnyvale, California, Ooma offers a smart cloud-based software-as-a-service (SaaS) platform that provides a range of communication solutions.
 For businesses, Ooma delivers advanced voice and collaboration features through its offerings, such as Ooma Office and Ooma Enterprise, which include services like call recording, voicemail transcription, and mobile integration.
 For residential customers, Ooma provides home communications solutions like Ooma Telo, which serves as a primary phone line with high-definition voice quality and smart security features.
 The company also offers a variety of products, including mobile apps and security solutions, allowing users to monitor and control their home environments.
 Ooma generates revenue primarily through subscription services, distributing its products through direct sales, retailers, and online channels.
 Established in 2003, Ooma continues to innovate in the realm of connected communications and security.